An employee may be able to get a pension refund if:

 Pension refund due: £200.00

-Tax and National Insurance calculations will be based on the gross pay including the pension refund to reverse the salary sacrifice treatment received when the contribution was deducted.
+Tax and national insurance calculations are based on the gross pay, including the pension refund to reverse the salary sacrifice treatment received when the contribution was deducted.

 Net pay arrangement